Sadar Bazaar, Delhi: Commodities

 Sadar Bazaar consists of numerous smaller markets, including Pratap market, Swadeshi market and Teliwara or Timber market.
-The market, as a whole, not only deals in household goods, but also in various other items such as toys, imitation jewellery and stationery.
-It has become a den of counterfeit products of many multi-national companies, FMCG products and especially cosmetic goods of deceptively similar character.
-It was thus listed as a "notorious market" by the USTR in 2015 for selling counterfeit consumer goods and cosmetics.
+The market as a whole not only deals in household goods, but also in items such as toys, imitation jewellery, and stationery.
+It has also emerged as a den of counterfeit products manufactured by multi-national companies, FMCG products, and, foremost, cosmetic goods of a deceptively similar character.
+On this account, it was thus listed as a "notorious market" by the USTR in 2015 for selling counterfeit consumer goods and cosmetics.

-Traders and shoppers have access to authentic Indian food, including delicacies deep-fried in ghee (clarified butter) and mithai (traditional sweets) of various kinds.
+Traders and shoppers have access to authentic Indian food, including delicacies deep-fried in ghee (clarified butter) and mithai (traditional sweets) of assorted kinds.
 The lanes are plenty and narrow, lined with shops selling imported goods, clothing, shoes and leather items, electronic and consumer goods, and more.
-The market, even more so than the rest of the city, is very congested.
+The market, even more so than the rest of the city, is prone to severe congestion.

-Concerns
+Commercial activity and market

-Considered by some to be the biggest wholesale market in Asia, accounts from local traders indicate that Sadar Bazaar suffers from over-congestion of stalls, power cuts, lack of sanitation facilities, improper maintenance of roads and frequent traffic jams.
+Considered by some to be the biggest wholesale market in Asia, accounts from local traders indicate that Sadar Bazaar suffers from frequent power cuts, over-congestion of stalls, improper maintenance of roads, absence of sanitation provisions, and perpetual traffic snarls.

-Despite being chaotic, Sadar Bazaar remains a tourist attraction.
+The chaos notwithstanding, Sadar Bazaar remains a tourist attraction.